nerdfiles/periodic-table-of-information/README.md

 Ultimately PTI will be a specification for potentially server-less and domain-less cyberspaces.

-PTI is an extension to <a href="http://amundsen.com/hypermedia/hfactor/">HFactor</a> by Mike Amundsen.
+PTI is an extension to <a href="http://amundsen.com/hypermedia/hfactor/">HFactor</a> by Mike Amundsen, and the original codebase I started stealing from is <a href="https://www.openchain.org/">Openchain</a>.

+Enjoy your next digital economy.

 ## Layers